nancyjlau/verifiers/verifiers/envs/experimental/README.md

-# Experimental Environment Classes
+# Experimental Environments

-This folder contains newer and more experimental environment classes that may still have some sharper edges.
-They are subject to change and may be removed without notice.
+Newer and more experimental environment classes that may have some sharper edges + change more frequently.

 ## GymEnv